sourdoughbrett/Bot_Brie_Starter/README.md

 ## **1. Overview** 📣

+clone the repository to your local environment:
 ```plaintext
 git clone https://github.com/sourdoughbrett/Bot_Brie_Starter.git
 ```

+Alternatively you can copy and paste the files from Github since there are only a hand full.

 The Bot Brie All-In Boilerplate is a powerful, customizable trading framework designed to help you automate trading strategies using Alpaca’s API.
 This package supports:
 - **Trailing_Stops** for dynamic risk management.